nigno17/ARM_lab/README.md

 Inside the ___assembly___ directory there are 2 programs written in assembly:

 * prodottoMain.s: Simple program that calculates the product of 2 integers.
-The input numbers are readed using the clib functions printf and scanf.
+The input numbers are read using the clib functions printf and scanf.
 The function that actually calculates the product is stored in a different source file (prodottoFunc.s)
 * ledon.s: Simple program that uses some GPIO pins to control 3 leds pressing a button.
 This code will only run on a real raspberry hardware since the GPIO pins are not emulated the kernels used here

 ### Assembling and running prodottoMain